aakashloyar/devops/README.md

 -> now change in any file will go to container
 * mount app folder to -> nextapp/app folder of container

+*** Bind mounts ***
+->to make for any change that happen in local also be seen in container -> as a developer you work on local machine
+-> so when you change the container code donot change -> Bind mounts help here